magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/component/filter/index.md

 On the filter overlay, the filter parameters appear as accordions.

-To make the best use of limited screen real estate, only one accordion is open at any give time, so opening a second accordion closes the current open accordion.
+To make the best use of limited screen real estate, only one accordion is open at any given time, so opening a second accordion closes the current open accordion.

 The number of variables within a parameter appears on the right and aligns with the accordion heading.